When the quiet morning routine of Shepherd, Texas, was violently interrupted by a chemical plant…

 - Skin contact.
 Toxic chemicals can also enter the body through contact with the skin.
 Small ducts in the skin, as well as any cuts, punctures, or scrapes act as openings to the body.
 This can damage the skin and infect the blood stream.

 Harmful chemicals in the workplace are responsible for a large number of chronic illnesses and deaths that doctors may be unable to trace.
 This is due to the symptoms showing up many years after the exposure.
-Other injuries include:
+Other injuries workplace chemical exposure may cause include:

 - Throat or lung injuries